Learn how to use Wowza Streaming Engine™ media server software to stream video-on-demand (VOD) content to a wide variety of player technologies.

 Wowza Streaming Engine Manager works on most web browsers that support HTML5 and Cascading Style Sheets level 3 (CSS 3).
 We recommend Google Chrome.

 - Make sure Wowza Streaming Engine Manager is running.
-See How to start and stop Wowza Streaming Engine software.
+See Start and stop Wowza Streaming Engine software.

-- In the Wowza Streaming Engine Manager, click the Applications tab at the top of the page.
+- Click the Applications tab at the top of the page.

 - Configure the vod application: